Interested in Booking A Cheap Business or First Class Ticket To London?

 - Population: Between 12 and 14 million in Greater London.

-- Best known for: The River Thames, palaces, rich history, family fun, breathtaking churches, double-decker buses, pub food, fine dining, great shopping, and luxurious hotels.
+- Best known for: The River Thames, palaces, history, breathtaking churches, double-decker buses, pub food, fine dining, high-end shopping, and luxurious hotels.

 - Currency: Pound Sterling (GBP)

-- London is the world’s most-visited city by international travelers.
+- London is the capital of England.
+It is the world’s most-visited city by international travelers.

-- Due to London’s geographical location, you can reach over 50 countries within a 3-hour flight time.
-After your London visit, take cheap international flights to more cities on your travel to-do list.
+- Due to London’s geographical location, you can take flights from over 50 countries and arrive within a 3-hour flight time.
+After your visit, take international flights to more cities on your travel to-do list.

 - Greater London is so culturally diverse that many international languages are spoken there.